|

 "Vaclav

-Havel in Word and Deed," in Critical Essays on Vaclav
+Havel's first 8 years in office in Critical Essays on Vaclav

 Havel ed: Marketa Goetz-Stankewicz and Phyllis Carey.